Corn fuels Iowa’s economy

 Corn production has been a key factor in the Iowa economy for more than 150 years.

-Iowa continues to top the nation in corn production despite weather-related difficulties that made 2012 a challenging year for farmers.
-The 1.87 billion bushels of corn produced in the Hawkeye State kept it No. 1 even though this was roughly a 20 percent decline from 2011.
+Iowa continues to top the nation in corn production despite weather-related difficulties that made 2013 a challenging year for some farmers.

 Corn has been king in Iowa for generations.
 It seems likely to remain so well into the 21st century.

 Corn producers have been a vital part of the Iowa economy throughout the state’s history and are certain to remain so far into the future.

 Please Enter Your Facebook App ID.
 Required for FB Comments.
 Click here for FB Comments Settings page